 Торіс DSO role Findings The evolving role of the DSO is considered as a major challenge for demos' replicability.
-Recommendation Regulatory sandboxing Promotion of good examples from projects where the use of flexibility is considered cost efficient.
+Recommendation Beyond allowing DSOs to use flexibility, it is advised to actively incentivize the DSOs to use flexibility via: Remuneration mechanisms (OPEX/CAPEX) Regulatory sandboxing Promotion of good examples from projects where the use of flexibility is considered cost efficient.